BenjaminCartwright/GradientMatching/README.md

 2. Synthetic Set Initialization: We initialize our synthetic data as pure random, full white, full black, grey and per class samples
 3. Higher Order Gradient Terms: We introduce higher order derivative terms (Hessian) into our loss functions

-A write-up of the experiement results and further explanantion of gradient matching and the general methodologies used can be found in the attached paper here.
+A write-up of the experiement results and further explanantion of gradient matching and the general methodologies used can be found in the attached paper here: https://github.com/BenjaminCartwright/GradientMatching/blob/main/write_up.pdf.
 The experiments in this repository are conducted on the MNIST dataset but FashionMNIST, SVHN, CIFAR10, CIFAR100 and TinyImageNet are supported.

 ## Repository Structure